vuepress/core/CONTRIBUTING.md

 Pre-requirement:

-- [Node.js](http://nodejs.org) - Version should follow the requirement specified in `.node-version` file
+- [Node.js](http://nodejs.org) - Version should follow the requirement specified in `devEngines.runtime.version` field in `package.json` file

 Clone the repo, and install dependencies: